offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 * actions (e.g. missing things like `forEach()` in Java streams)
 ```

 Any object that has a particular set of type traits is a range.
-Those type traits map closely to iterator type traits: A range has a `begin()` function, an `end()` function, and usage patterns similar to that of the type of iterator it maps to:
+Those type traits map closely to iterator type traits: A range must have implementation for `std::begin(R)` and `std::end(R)` functions, and usage patterns similar to that of the type of iterator it maps to:

  * input range has usage patterns similar to input iterator.
  * output range has usage patterns similar to output iterator.